gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/testing_wait_wake.md

 }
 ```

-Upon running the test, you will encounter the following debug messages.
-Examine them attentively to ensure that the program executed as intended.
+When you run the test, pay close attention to the following debug messages.
+Carefully review them to verify that the program has executed as expected.

 ```console
 [DEBUG test] [handle(0x0fc8..ced9)] 0x0100..0000: !!!!
 HANDLE !!!!